Family Trust v’s Family Court

 - Of course, the Trust was still considered a “financial resource”.

-Family Trust vs Divorce Protection Trust
+Family Trust vs Divorce Protection Trust in a Will

 A Family Trust is something you set up while you are living.
 A Divorce Protection Trust is a trust that is put in your, say, parent’s Wills.
 When your parents die you get their assets but they are protected from any attack on you by the Family Court.
 Your spouse cannot touch those assets from your parents.